Kuriakose Elias Chavara: Death

-Kuriakose Elias Chavara died on 3 January 1871, aged 66, at Koonammavu.
-He was buried in St.Philomena's Forane Church, Koonammavu His body was later moved to St. Joseph's Monastery Church in Mannanam.
+Kuriakose Elias Chavara died on 3 January 1871, aged 65, at Koonammavu.
+He was buried in St.Philomena's Forane Church, Koonammavu Although some sources claim that his body was later moved to St. Joseph’s Monastery Church in Mannanam, there are no official records at St. Philomena’s Church or in the Verapoly Archdiocese confirming such a transfer.
 His memorial is celebrated on 3 January as per the Syro-Malabar liturgical calendar. whereas his memorial is celebrated on 18 February as per the Roman Liturgical Calendar of the Latin Rite.

 The following were the last words of Kuriakose Chavara: “Why are you sad?
 All God’s people must die some day.
 My hour has come.
 By the grace of God, I prepared myself for it since long.”
 Showing a picture of the Holy Family, he continued, "My parents taught me to keep the Holy Family always in my mind and to honour them throughout my life.
 As I had always the protection of the Holy Family I can tell you with confidence that I have never lost the baptismal grace I received in baptism.
 I dedicate our little Congregation and each of you to the Holy Family.
 Always rely on Jesus, Mary and Joseph.
 Let the Holy Family reign in your hearts.
 Don’t be sad about my dying.
 Joyfully submit yourselves to the will of God.
 God is all powerful and His blessings are countless.
 God will provide you with a new Prior who will be a source of blessing for the Congregation as well as for you.
 Hold fast to the constitution, the rules of our elders and that of the Church.
 Love our Lord Jesus in the Blessed Sacrament with all your heart.
 Draw the waters of eternal life from that fountain as in the words of the Prophet Elijah.
 All the members of the congregation, especially elders must be charitable to one another.
 If you do so, God will be glorified by the congregation and which will be flourished day after day.
 Your charity will bring salvation to souls."